Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Maps of the s5 log-Taylor parameters

 \section{Maps of the \texttt{s5} log-Taylor parameters}

-Figure~\ref{fig:all_fields_logtaylor_pysm} presents the full-sky maps of the complex log--Taylor spectral parameters for the \texttt{PySM s5} synchrotron model around a reference frequency of 10\,GHz, in direct analogy with Fig.~\ref{fig:all_fields_logtaylor_TM} for the toy model.
+Fig.~\ref{fig:all_fields_logtaylor_pysm} presents the full-sky maps of the complex log--Taylor spectral parameters for the \texttt{PySM s5} synchrotron model around a reference frequency of 10\,GHz, in direct analogy with Fig.~\ref{fig:all_fields_logtaylor_TM} for the toy model.
 For each field, we show the logarithmic amplitude $\log A$, the spectral index $\beta$, the curvature parameter $\gamma$, and the successive orders of the polarization-angle expansion $\psi$, $\psi'$, and $\psi''$.

-While, as expected from the rigid-angle power-law in total polarization, there is no curvature or rotation of the polarization angle with frequency in the model, spatial variations of the spectral index in $P$ are clearly visible, and lead to emerging curvature, $\psi'$, and $\psi''$ in $E$/$B$-separated fields, because of the mechanism explained in Sec.~\ref{sec:spatial_beta}.
-This spectral complexity only arises from this mechanism, as there is no intrinsic curvature or realistic physical effects such as Faraday rotation or synchrotron ageing in the model.
+While, as expected from the rigid-angle power-law in total polarization, there is no curvature or rotation of the polarization angle with frequency in the model, spatial variations of the spectral index in $P$ are clearly visible, and give rise to curvature, $\psi'$, and $\psi''$ in $E$/$B$-separated fields, because of the mechanism explained in Sec.~\ref{sec:spatial_beta}.
+This spectral complexity arises solely from this mechanism, as there is no intrinsic curvature or realistic physical effects such as Faraday rotation or synchrotron ageing in the model.

 The scalar field $\underline{S}$ displays a comparable level of spectral complexity as $\underline{P}_E$ and $\underline{P}_B$, with large-amplitude fluctuations in both $\beta_S$ and $\gamma_S$ and strong angular evolution.
 The spin-2 \textit{E}/\textit{B} separation redistributes spectral complexity between the two parity families: $\underline{P}_E$ typically shows more coherent large-scale spectral patterns, while $\underline{P}_B$ exhibits stronger small-scale fluctuations in the curvature and angle-derivative maps.
 Finally, the lower row illustrates that the absolute values of the scalar fields $E$ or $B$ individually exhibit the highest level of spectral complexity, with large-amplitude fluctuations in both $\beta$ and $\gamma$.